 User Review( votes)

-these endowments target Northern Arizona University transfer students.
+These scholarships target Northern Arizona University transfer students.
 The university awards following scholarships for transfer students:

 College of Arts and Letters: This college offers scholarships in English, History, Comparative Cultural Studies, Modern Languages, Theatre, School of Art and School of Music.

 College of Education (COE): The College of Education Scholarship Committee is comprised of faculty from each of 4 departments (Teaching and Learning, Educational Leadership, Educational Psychology, and Educational Specialties).
-On average this application close to 80 students are awarded scholarships each year with an average award of $1000.
+On average this scholarship close to 80 students are awarded scholarships each year with an average award of $1000.

-College of Engineering, Forestry, and Natural Sciences: These opportunities are for U.S students to pursue any of the following programs: Biological Sciences, Chemistry and Biochemistry, Engineering (Civil, Environmental, Computer Science, Electrical, Mechanical, Construction Management), Environmental Programs, Forestry, Mathematics and Statistics, and Physics and Astronomy.
+College of Engineering, Forestry, and Natural Sciences: These scholarships are for U.S students to pursue any of the following programs: Biological Sciences, Chemistry and Biochemistry, Engineering (Civil, Environmental, Computer Science, Electrical, Mechanical, Construction Management), Environmental Programs, Forestry, Mathematics and Statistics, and Physics and Astronomy.

 College of Health and Human Services: This college awards scholarships in Athletic Training, Communication Sciences and Disorders, Dental Hygiene, Health Sciences, Nursing and Physical Therapy.
-For these endowments, the candidate must be a holder of bachelor’s or master’s degree
+For these scholarships, the candidate must be a holder of bachelor’s or master’s degree